-Report mortgage fraud: advisers
+Report mortgage fraud (advisers)

-You should also remember you are responsible for reporting any wider suspicions of fraudulent activity, or examples of poor practices resulting in potential fraud you have noticed.
+Remember, you are responsible for reporting any wider suspicions of fraudulent activity, or examples of poor practices resulting in potential fraud you have noticed.
 This is in addition to your statutory duty to report suspicious activity.

 What to report